 Earthquakes, fires, typhoons, snow, lightning, power outages, accidents, food poisoning, infectious diseases, and terrorism, among other risks

 OLC Group has set up the Emergency Control Center (ECC) as the organization that supervises response in an emergency such as an earthquake, fire or typhoon.
-This is to ensure a structure that minimizes damage to people and property and enable the swift resumption of operations.
-We have been working to ensure that operations can continue when a large-scale disaster strikes since before the Great East Japan Earthquake in March 2011, We are currently examining further initiatives related to our Business Continuity Plan (BCP), since attendance at our two Theme Parks exceeds 30 million people annually.
+This is to ensure a structure that minimizes damage to people and property and enables the swift resumption of operations.
+We have been working to ensure that operations can continue when a large-scale disaster strikes since before the Great East Japan Earthquake in March 2011, and are currently considering further initiatives related to our Business Continuity Plan (BCP).

 Following the Great Hanshin-Awaji Earthquake in January 1995, we introduced an Earthquake Risk Countermeasure Financing Type Term Loan with the aim of securing liquidity on hand to continue business.
 This financial preparedness played a part in enabling us to continue business and achieve a rapid recovery in performance when the Great East Japan Earthquake struck.
 We also appropriately review the content of our finances in light of management strategy and the business environment.
 In addition to being able to increase the financing amount, the new plan allows us to minimize costs by not having to execute the financing until the capital is actually needed.
 If an earthquake measuring M7.9 or greater occurs, although the banks can decide whether to request early repayment, OLC Group can choose to make the loan repayment with cash or other assets, which means the exercise of stock acquisition rights will be extremely limited.